eliranwong/ChatGPT-GUI/README.md

 * Control interface:

-- Settings - open "Settings" dialog, where you can enter OpenAI API key, orgnisation ID, conversation context, text-to-speech language.
+- Settings - open "Chat Settings" dialog, [read more below](https://github.com/eliranwong/ChatGPT-GUI#chat-settings).

 - Temperature - according to OpenAI documentation, temperature means "What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic."